Airline Pet Travel Rules: What Travelers Should Know

 Follow the regular feeding routines of your pet to avoid discomfort.

-Try to arrive early at the airport as pet check-ins usually take more time.
+Arriving early at the airport is recommended, as pet check-ins may take additional time.

 Carry essentials like wipes, treats, and potty pads.